 It’s also been shown that music enhances our brain function by stimulating the formation of brain chemicals such as dopamine, the “motivation molecule”, and oxytocin, the “trust and moral molecule”.
 Listening to music has also been shown to slow down brain aging.

-It’s no surprise that music has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
+Given the healing power of music, it’s no surprise that it’s has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
 They tap into a reservoir of a wide variety of musical styles to elicit feelings of relaxation, healing or stimulation in their patients.

 Music therapy is now considered to be a well-respected add-on to a client’s recovery program in the medical field.